Engineering the Engine Puller/Block Cracker for Nye Manufacturing

 My role in the design and manufacture:

-Work began on this project after a local scrapyard reached out to the company I worked for at the time.
-(Nye Manufacturing Ltd.)
+Work began on this project after a local scrapyard reached out to the company I was working for at the time Nye Manufacturing Ltd.

-The scrapyard was looking for a tool which they could mount on one of the hydraulic excavators they had onsite.
-Right away we began looking at some existing designs on the market.
+Right away we began looking at existing designs of engine pullers on the market.
 Most were stationary, in the sense that they were not able to rotate at all.
 This meant the operator was limited in the overall range that tool could be used.
-We knew ours would have to rotate 360 degrees which was accomplished with a Rotobec 360 degree rotator.
+We knew ours would have to rotate 360 degrees, which was accomplished with a Rotobec 360 degree rotator.

 Another consideration was the intent of the tool.
 Most auto recycling facilities spend a majority of their time stripping old cars of the valuable resources (wiring which has copper, alloys used in the engine/drivetrain, removing hazardous fluids, etc..)